boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 Everything else in the stack — SmartSim, SmartRedis, JAX, TensorFlow, PyTorch, ONNX, RedisAI backends — is unaffected by this toggle and always installs.

-SmartSim and SmartRedis install directly from the CSC-maintained `v1.0.0-csc` releases, which already contain:
+SmartRedis installs from the CSC-maintained `v1.0.0-csc` release, while SmartSim installs from `v1.0.1-csc`.
+These releases already contain:

 * **Python 3.12 support**
 * **NumPy 2.x compatibility**